 For the duration of our Open Up project (until spring 2018), tickets are available to buy from the following locations:

-Ticket sales for personal callers and ticket collection for future performances are from our Ticket Sales and Shop located on the corner of Bow Street and Russell Street, open 10am–7.30pm, Monday–Saturday.
+Ticket sales for personal callers and ticket collection for future performances are from our Ticket Sales and Shop located on the corner of Bow Street and Russell Street.

-Box Office telephone lines are open Monday–Saturday, 10am–8pm.
+Box Office telephone lines remain open Monday–Saturday, 10am–8pm.

 If you have any query about tickets for the Royal Opera House please phone our Box Office on +44 (0)20 7304 4000.
 If you are having trouble booking online visit our Help page for user guides and FAQs.